Wrangling Datasets SOP

 Then move onto the ‘curating metadata’ section.

-Once the terms and conditions form has been submitted, and you have some initial information about the dataset from the questionnaire or meeting, it is time to generate a spreadsheet for the contributor to fill in.
-The spreadsheet is generated using the schema-template-generator repo that can be cloned and run locally, see README for install and usage instructions.
+Once the DCA has been signed, and you have some initial information about the dataset from a questionnaire, the publication or ameeting, it is time to tailor the spreadsheet for the contributor to fill in.
+You can use schema-template-generator but other option is to get the most recent full HCA metadata template from geo-to-hca repo, (download link).

 The spreadsheet should be as simple as possible for the given experiment so that it is more easily understandable for the contributor so only select schema and properties that are relevant to their experiment.